react-epfl/chachachat/protocol.md

     }

 ### Initiating a room
-The client provides the user he wants to room with:
+The client provides the user he wants to chat with:

     {
       name: 'createRoom',